-In an effort to optimize workflows, improve employee experience, and save time, more businesses than ever are adopting automation.
+In an effort to optimise workflows, improve employee experience and save time, more businesses than ever are adopting automation.
 In 2020, McKinsey found that 31% of global businesses across sectors had fully automated at least one business function.
 Another 66% of businesses said they were piloting automation in at least one business process, up from 57% two years earlier.

-More recently, 2023 Square Future of Commerce data revealed that automation is continuing to enhance the staff and customer experience across industries.
-Business owners recognize automation’s ability to free up their staff’s time, especially in light of staffing shortages, and customers reported that they want to see automation in at least one area of the businesses they frequent.
+More recently, 2022/23 Square Future of Retail data revealed that automation is continuing to enhance the staff and customer experience across industries.
+Business owners recognise automation’s ability to free up their staff’s time, especially in light of staffing shortages, and customers reported that they want to see automation in at least one area of the businesses they frequent.